-We have one purpose: To form people as disciples of Jesus Christ who participate in God’s mission of reconciliation in the world.
-We share a vision of the Diocese of New Jersey as an interconnected community of 141 schools of discipleship.
+We have one purpose: To form people as disciples of Jesus Christ so they can carry out God’s mission of reconciliation in the world.
+We share a vision of every congregation in the Diocese of New Jersey in an interconnected community of schools of discipleship.

 The Discerning our Common Call Steering Committee works with leaders, congregations, committees, commissions, and task-forces across the diocese to help coordinate our work together around this focus on discipleship and formation in all that we do.